Sanster/IOPaint/scripts/README.md

 1. Unpack `lama-cleaner-win.zip`
 1. Double click `win_config.bat`, follow the guide in the terminal to choice [model](#model-description) and set other configs.
 1. Double click `win_start.bat` to start the server.

+## Q&A

+1. How to update the version?

+Rerun `win_config.bat` will install the newest version of lama-cleaner